Man and woman using electronic devices, checking loan balances

 5. Compare loans

 Research your options.
 Besides checking with more than one lender, you should also ask what options each lender offers.
 For instance, if you’re a homeowner with sufficient home equity, you might be able to save money by opting for a home equity loan instead of a personal loan.
 That’s because a home equity loan is guaranteed by your home, which lowers the risk for the lender.
-The lower risk is why home equity loans have a lower interest rate, on average, than unsecured personal loans
+The lower risk is why home equity loans work differently and have a lower interest rate, on average, than unsecured personal loans

 Talk to a loan expert about your situation and why you want the money.
 And as mentioned above, be sure to stick with lenders who do a soft pull on your credit, until you’ve made a decision and you’re ready to submit a formal application.